Dan Quinn (American football): 2015 season

 On February 2, 2015, Quinn was hired as head coach of the Atlanta Falcons.
 He won his first game as head coach on Monday Night Football.
 The Falcons started 5–0 before finishing the season 8–8 and missing the playoffs.

+2016 season

-In the 2016 season, the Falcons won the NFC South with an 11–5 record.
-In the Divisional Round, the Falcons defeated the Seattle Seahawks 36–20 before defeating the Green Bay Packers in the NFC Championship, advancing to Super Bowl LI.
+In the 2016 season, the Falcons finished atop the NFC South with an 11–5 record.
+In the Divisional Round, they defeated the Seattle Seahawks 36–20 before defeating the Green Bay Packers in the NFC Championship, advancing to Super Bowl LI.
 In the Super Bowl, the Falcons gave up a 28–3 lead in the third quarter, the largest in Super Bowl history.
 Quinn won the 2016 Salute to Service award at the 6th NFL Honors.